Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/3-Platform_Agnostic_Bytecode_Slides.md

 Let's call **Embedder** the program that will take the wasm blob as input and execute it
 <!-- .element: class="fragment" data-fragment-index="0" -->

-- the embedder may want to be able to pass arguments as input to functions defined in the wasm blob
+- the wasm blob may expect parameters from the embedder
   - embedder -> wasm

 <!-- .element: class="fragment" data-fragment-index="1" -->

-- the execution could depend on external factor
+- the embedder may act on a return value from the wasm
   - wasm -> embedder

 <!-- .element: class="fragment" data-fragment-index="2" -->